Business

 • Angel investors

-• Crowdfunding (services like Kickstarter and Indiegogo)
+• Crowdfunding platforms (Kickstarter, Indiegogo)

-• Peer-to-peer (P2P) lending (such as Lending Club)
+• Peer-to-peer (P2P) lending (Lending Club)

 Seek Guidance From Other Business Owners